 THE BACKDOOR SURVIVAL SUMMER READING LIST – FICTION

 Although I have plenty of flashlights and batteries (you might even say I have a flashlight fetish) I also stay stocked up with a dozen of these Clear Mist 100 Hour Plus Emergency Candles as well.
 For the best deal, purchase a dozen at a time to get a discounted price.
-Speaking of which, Emergency Essentials is having some great sales this month on many of your favorites.

-Like this and want more?Amazon shopping experience here.
-You still get great Amazon service and the price is the same, no matter what.
 Amazon has a cool feature called Shop Amazon – Most Wished For Items.
 This is an easy tool for finding products that people are ‘wishing” for and in this way you know what the top products are.
 Like I said, very cool.
-Help support Backdoor Survival.
-Purchases earn a small commission and for that I thank you!

 11 Steps to Living a Strategic Life: This little book will provide you with the motivation to get started or stay on track with a self-reliant life.
 11 Steps to Living a Strategic Life, co-authored with my long time pal, George Ure (www.urbansurvival.com), and can purchased from Amazon.